codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   5. No
   6. In the Collobert and Weston model, the problem of learning a feature vector from a sequence of words is turned into a problem of: Learning a binary classifier.
     * FWC - (reason) kws: **dual** (see above for this word also)
+  7. not worried - network doesn't care about ordering